Cellulite, that unsightly wave of dimpled skin that sits just below your butt cheek.

 - hormone replacement therapy

 Even if it gets us labelled as a HERETIC and BURNED at the STAKE, we want to dispel these dimple dashing myths, once and for all.

-Frustratingly, in our industry, we find even our fellow colleagues refer to cellulite as adipose or fat tissue, this is due to misinformation; it is actually a disorder of the connective tissue, affecting type I collagen that begins with the onset of the menstrual cycle.
+Frustratingly, in our industry, we find even our colleagues refer to cellulite as adipose or fat tissue, this is due to misinformation; it is actually a disorder of the connective tissue, affecting type I collagen that begins with the onset of the menstrual cycle.

 Type I collagen is the most prevalent protein found in our body – we liken it to our internal scaffolding; a non-bony structural tissue found throughout the whole body.
 It is this type I collagen that accounts for many female disorders, which is driven by the sex hormones oestrogen and progesterone.

 This is a critical concept to understand, and if by chance, you find it difficult to get your head around, ask yourself why is it that men don’t get cellulite.

 This is characterised by smooth, perfect skin, without any dimpling on standing or lying down.

-Deterioration of the skin starts as the integrity of the blood vessels and capillaries, which create a complex transport network throughout out skin, slowly begin to breakdown.
+Deterioration of the skin starts as the integrity of the blood vessels and capillaries, which create a complex transport network throughout our skin, slowly begin to breakdown.

 The skin becomes pale with decreased elasticity as dermal deterioration continues; the temperature of the skin is also cool to the touch, which is due to the decline of the micro-circulatory system.

 Clumping in localised areas becomes apparent, and with grade two cellulite, you start to see a dimpled appearance on standing, but when lying down this disappears.

-This is where skin dimples on standing and lying down, and when pinched it gets worse; the “orange peel” effect is now very visible.
+This is where skin dimples on standing and lying down, and when pinched it gets worse; the “orange peel” effect is now evident.

 The build-up of fluids and toxins continues to accumulate as the metabolism in the skin’s cells begins to decline.
 Both the protein synthesis and the repair process are drastically reduced, which contributes to the thinning of the dermal layer.